The Ultimate Siargao Travel Guide

 Telephone: 0999 339 3535

-Reef Beach Resort is conveniently located in the middle of General Luna and is therefore highly accessible to most of the tourist destinations in Siargao.
+Reef Beach Resort is conveniently located in the middle of General Luna and is, therefore, highly accessible to most of the tourist destinations in Siargao.
 The hotel offers Wi-Fi in all rooms and in public areas.
-It also offers bicycle rental and car rentals for its guests.
+It also provides bicycle rental and car rentals for its guests.
 The average price for a room is Php 3,816 (via Agoda).

 Siargao Paraiso Resort